vld-bgdn/store_of_seeds/README.md

 The application includes:
 - Store app
 - Admin interface for store management

+# Technologies
+- Django
+- PostgreSQL
+- Celery
+- Redis
+- Docker

+# Modules
+- yookassa (for payment integration)
+- django-ckeditor-5 (editor for the blog and pages apps)

 # Getting Started
 ## Prerequisites
 - Python 3.11 or higher